 [H2] Central QCT.

 Central QCT[Au: Does this modality also take 2D slices, like peripheral QCT?
 Please clarify.] was first developed in the 1970s 77 but came to wider usage in the 1980s 78.
-The ‘central’ description of the modality refers to the fact the regions of interest are the lumbar spine (particularly the L1–L3 vertebrae), the proximal femur and peripheral sites, and central QCT also provides a measure of muscle mass79[Au:OK to move ref to the end of the sentence?
+Central QCT is a modality which uses multiple 2D slices and the‘central’ description of the modality refers to the fact the regions of interest are the lumbar spine (particularly the L1–L3 vertebrae), the proximal femur and peripheral sites, and central QCT also provides a measure of muscle mass79[Au:OK to move ref to the end of the sentence?
 If not, please add references for the other parts of the sentence.].
 The advantages of central QCT over DXA include the ascertainment of mean volumetric BMD ([Au: I removed the abbreviation for accessibility] measured in mg per cm3.
 This measurement is less sensitive to changes in bone size than areal BMD [Au: I combined all the brackets into one large bracket, OK?]), compartmental BMD, bone geometry and biomechanical measures of bone strength79[Au: Please reference this statement.].
 Compared to DXA, the main disadvantages of central QCT are the increased burden of ionizing radiation80 and potential issues exist with confounding by changes in bone marrow fat owing to the majority of scanners being single-energy devices81

 [H2] Peripheral QCT.